kannibalox/PTPAPI/README.md

 passkey=<passkey>
 ```

-The is only the minimum required configuration.
+This is only the minimum required configuration.
 See `ptpapi.conf.example` for a full-futured config file with comments.

 ## Usage